 HECM Reverse Mortgage Rates for 2014.

-The good news for seniors looking into the Home Equity Conversion Mortgage in 2014 is that interest rates on these loans are still very low.
-Consider the fact that you are able to eliminate current mortgages with an HECM reverse mortgage and from day 1 have savings by simply going into a lower rate loan.
-If you do not have a mortgage but are looking for cash in your retirement with extremely low rates, you can borrow for cheap.
+If you do not have a mortgage but are looking for cash in your retirement with extremely low rates, you can borrow for cheap through the HECM program.
 For most, the home value will appreciate enough to cover any interest costs as the loan increases over time and thus protecting the equity that has not been touched.
 Many seniors are now considering taking a reverse mortgage to boost their retirement income, pay off any debts, or to be able to live in the home until they are ready to pass away.
+If home values increase as expected, this will essentially mean you can borrow at even lower rate when you factor in this offsetting to the rate charged on the reverse.

 The HECM lenders will be giving you a portion of the home’s equity upfront at a pre-determined and agreed rate (and under the program payout you choose as well).
 This varies wildly from bank to bank; this is where we started from with the concept of comparison shopping top HECM reverse mortgage banks to secure you the lowest interest rate possible.